 Located right down the street from Cielo Farms, the gated driveway to the estate winds up to the very pinnacle (that’s right, the top) of its own mountain, which is crowned by a prominently regal, Gatsby-esque Tuscan villa.
 A five-year project in the making, this Dionysian temple to the fruit of the vine was built with imported stone from 15th century French castles and comes complete with oversized wooden doors, jaw-dropping terraces, 360 Garden of Eden views, and an infinity pool that just might be the king of infinity pools.

 Not to be overshadowed by its majestic scenery, the wine produced here is carefully crafted to ensure that the quality of the flavor matches the beauty of the estate.
 The vineyard’s 10 varietals are meticulously tended to by hand, carefully ensuring that all of the geological advantages of the terrain are employed to the max.

 As the host of luxurious private parties, celebrity weddings, and exclusive events, the Malibu Rocky Oaks Estate has had no trouble establishing itself as the preeminent elite winery of Malibu, which makes the fact that their brand appeals to enthusiastic Millennials all the more interesting.
 As the most followed winery on Instagram on the planet, this small vineyard has become an undeniable influence in the wine business.

-Native Knowledge: After The Rocky Oaks Estate was built, the local government passed a law prohibiting the future construction on the pinnacles of the Santa Monica Mountains.
+Local Insight: After The Rocky Oaks Estate was built, the local government passed a law prohibiting the future construction on the pinnacles of the Santa Monica Mountains.
 ROE was the last house to be built on a pinnacle before the law was passed.